akelly1954/Samples/source/Video/README.md

 #### The -test-suspend-resume flag
-       [ -test-suspend-resume ]  (no parameters) The program will run a special thread that first sets the frame-count to 0 (regardless of command-line or JSON settings, and then it allows main() to run.
+       [ -test-suspend-resume ]  (no parameters) The program will run a special thread that first sets the frame-count to 0 (regardless of command-line or JSON settings), and then it allows main() to run.
 It then interrupts the flow of video frames every few seconds with a "pause" request, waits a few seconds and then "resume"s.
 This goes on for 30 or 40 seconds, and then it terminates the program.
 The effects on the program and data flow can be seen in the log file.

      Equivalent Json member(s):  None

      Equivalent C++ Video::vcGlobals member(s):